puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 3. Browse to the path for the new repository, give it a name, and click **Finish**.

-	The steps are pretty similar to set up a Subversion repository.
+	The steps are pretty similar to set up an SVN repository.
 In that case, expand the **SVN** list and click **Repository Location**.
 Then provide the appropriate information in the wizard.

 ####Add a Repositories Perspective to the IDE
-To easily interact with Git or SVN repositories in Geppetto, add the repositories perspective to the IDE.
+To easily interact with Git or SVN repositories in Geppetto, add the repositories' perspective to the IDE.
 From the Git Repositories tab, you can:

 - Search and select Git repositories on your local machine
 - Clone a Git repository